danprince/danthedev.com/_posts/15-09-09-lisp-in-your-language.md

 Our `def` function takes a variable name and a value to assign to it, then it binds it onto the `window` object---which is the global scope in Javascript.
 However, there's a real elephant in the expression.
 We aren't responsible for resolving the values of variables within the expression.
 The Javascript implementation is going to do that for us.

 It will try to resolve the value of `a`.
-We haven't declared, so it will throw an error.
+We haven't declared it, so it will throw an error.
 Or even worse, if we have declared it, but not initialised it, we'll end up with `undefined` as our name argument.
 Of course Javascript has an _excellent_ way of dealing with this.
 Coerce `undefined` to a string, then use it as a key all the same (oh, Javascript...).

 Ah well.
 The obvious solution is to pass the name as a string instead.